-- a.
-Prepare a school history (video/scrapbook) as determined by the Student Council at the beginning of the year. - b.
-Be responsible for getting information to local press and school newspaper and collating press copies for the school history. - c.
-Coordinate with the newspaper and yearbook advisors in submitting photos of royalty and any other activities conducted by the Student Council. - d.
-Assist the Executive Vice President in planning and conducting school elections. - e.
-Collect post evaluations of each activity. - f.
-Accept responsibilities assigned by the President.
+a.
+Prepare a school history (video/scrapbook) as determined by the Student Council at the beginning of the year.

+b.
+Be responsible for getting information to local press and school newspaper and collating press copies for the school history.

+c.
+Coordinate with the newspaper and yearbook advisors in submitting photos of royalty and any other activities conducted by the Student Council.

+d.
+Assist the Executive Vice President in planning and conducting school elections.

+e.
+Collect post evaluations of each activity.